 Shawn Mendes Tattoo Guide: Every Ink The Singer Has...So Far

+Shawn Mendes just celebrated his 21st birthday and already has a seriously impressive collection of inks to his name- including the tat that put him in the headlines recently, when he inked an actual design a fan Photoshopped onto a photo of him and sent everyone into a meltdown.

-Shawn Mendes' collection of body art is full of meaning and symbols and we've unearthed the story behind each one so you can get to know the 'Mercy' singer just that little bit better.
+His collection of body art is full of meaning and symbols and we've unearthed the story behind each one so you can get to know the 'Señorita' singer just that little bit better.

 > Justin Bieber Tattoo Guide: All The ‘Sorry’ Star’s Designs & What They Mean